 London First’s joint mentoring scheme – sharing expertise between police and business leaders

 Leadership Lectures – our mentoring programme is supported by a series of regular lectures from a broad spectrum of inspirational speakers.
-Recent lectures have included:
+Forthcoming lectures are:

 - ‘Corporate Governance and Ethical Leadership’ with Dr Pippa Malmgren, Founder, DPRM Group, ex US Presidential Advisor and best-selling author of Signals: the Breakdown of the Social Contract and the Rise of Geopolitics.
 Chair: AC Helen King MPS